sttp-book/sttp-book/chapters/testing-techniques/boundary-testing.md

 ## On and off points

-Given some initial intuition on how to analyze boundaries, let us define some
+Given some initial intuition on how to analyse boundaries, let us define some
 terminology:

 - **On-point:** The on-point is the value that is exactly on the boundary.
 This is the value we see in the condition itself.